"""Horizontal and vertical regridding module."""

 # -> Return source cube with target coordinates

-if _horizontal_grid_is_close(cube, target_grid):
+if _horizontal_grid_is_close(cube, target_grid_cube):

-for coord in ['latitude', 'longitude']:
+for coord in ["latitude", "longitude"]:

 else: